mehanisik/blogy/README.md

 3. **Set up Supabase**
    - Create a new Supabase project
    - Copy your project URL and anon key
-   - Create the database tables (see Database Schema below)

 4. **Environment Variables**
    Create a `.env.local` file that similar to example env that i created in .env.example: